AP Calculus AB vs BC: Which Should You Take and How to Prepare?

 Pre-med and life science majors (Biology, Neuroscience, etc.) typically require one semester of calculus (Calculus I), for which AP Calculus AB is a perfect fit.

 AP Statistics is arguably as important, or more important, than the Calculus II topics in AP Calculus BC.
-Medical research and biology is heavily dependent on data analysis.
+Medical research and biology are heavily dependent on data analysis.

 🎨 Literature and Arts